 Collaborate.com is a Boston-based startup that offers integrated, cloud-based instant messaging, document sharing and task management through a Web browser or mobile application for iOS and Android devices.
 Some observers speculated that the Collaborate.com URL itself may have caught Cisco's eye, too.
 But the acquisition will help keep the vendor's collaboration strategy in line with market trends -- like mobility and cloud -- while making federation more of a reality for its users.

-"Collaborate's platform integrates with email and third-party cloud services to make collaborating efficiently … while on-the-go that much easier, … [allowing] workers [to] instantly create virtual collaboration rooms where they can chat and share documents, notes, photos and videos," wrote Hilton Romanski, Cisco's senior vice president of business development, in a
+"Collaborate's platform integrates with email and third-party cloud services to make collaborating efficiently … while on-the-go that much easier, … [allowing] workers [to] instantly create virtual collaboration rooms where they can chat and share documents, notes, photos and videos," wrote Hilton Romanski, Cisco's senior vice president of business development, in a blog post.

 While the Collaborate.com platform allows users to integrate collaboration and communication directly into their workflow, questions remain about how, or if, Collaborate's capabilities will be integrated with WebEx Social, Cisco's standalone enterprise social platform.